 STEP 2: Define Recovery Time Objectives (RTOs)

-Once an organization's applications are categorized according to business value, it is necessary to identify each application's sensitivity to downtime.
+Once an organisation's applications are categorised according to business value, it is necessary to identify each application's sensitivity to downtime.
 Is the maximum permissible downtime less than an hour (Tier 1)?
 One to four hours (Tier 2)?
 Four hours to 24 hours (Tier 3)?
 Or more than a day (Tier 4)?